Italodias32/API_HCSR04/README.md

 # API_HCSR04

-This is a HC-SR04 API for STM32 using STM32F103RB.
+This is an HC-SR04 API for STM32 using STM32F103RB and developed in STMCubeIDE1.3.0

 Developed by Italo Dias and Sarah Oliveira